Please provide your zip code to see plans in your area.

-As a Medicare beneficiary, where you live – meaning your state of residence – can have a significant impact on the care that you receive and how you pay for that care during your “golden years.”
+As a Medicare beneficiary, where you live – meaning your state of residence – can have a significant impact on the care that you receive and how you pay for that care during your “golden years,” particularly if your financial resources are limited.

-This page explains how New York’s regulations and policies are likely to affect your bottom line.
+This page explains how New York’s Medicaid regulations and policies are likely to affect your bottom line.
+And eligibility for New York’s Medicaid programs for people with Medicare have been expanded in 2023, making it easier to qualify for these benefits.

-Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP).
+Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for help through a Medicare Savings Program (MSP), which is run by the state Medicaid office.
 In New York, these programs pay for Medicare Part B premiums, Medicare Part A and B cost-sharing, and – in some cases – Part A premiums.

-MSP asset limits: There are no limits for QMB, SLMB and QI in New York.
+MSP asset limits: There are no limits for QMB and QI in New York.

-Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in Medicaid for the aged, blind and disabled.
+Medicare covers a great number of services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits, or custodial long-term care services.
+Some beneficiaries – those whose financial situations make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in Medicaid for the aged, blind and disabled.

-Medicaid for the aged, blind and disabled is sometimes called “community Medicaid” or Disabled, Aged and Blind (DAB) Medicaid in New York.
+Medicaid for the aged, blind and disabled is sometimes called disabled, aged and blind (DAB) Medicaid in New York.
+And if the enrollee remains in their own home instead of a nursing home, their Medicaid coverage is described as “Community Medicaid.”

-In New York, Medicaid ABD covers preventive, periodontal, dentures, and oral surgery services, but it doesn’t cover orthodontia.
+In New York, DAB Medicaid covers preventive, periodontal, dentures, and oral surgery services, but it doesn’t cover orthodontia.

-Medicaid ABD pays for an eye exam every two years, and will cover eyeglasses for enrollees needing a minimum of .50 diopter correction.
+DAB Medicaid pays for an eye exam every two years, and will cover eyeglasses for enrollees needing a minimum of .50 diopter correction.

-Income eligibility: The income limit is $875 a month if single and $1,284 a month if married.
-(This is equal to 84 percent of the federal poverty level.)
+Income eligibility: The income limit is $1,1677 a month if single and $2,268 a month if married and both spouses are applying for Medicaid.

-Asset limits: The asset limit is $15,750 for single applicants and $23,100 if couples.
-New York has the highest asset limit for Medicaid for the aged, blind and disabled of any state.
+Asset limits: The asset limit is $30,180 for single applicants and $40,820 for couples.
+New York has among the highest asset limits in the country for DAB Medicaid.
+Only California and Arizona have higher limits as of 2023 ($130,000 for a single individual in California; there will be no limit as of 2024.
+And Arizona has already eliminated its asset limit).
 In most states, this asset limit is only $2,000 for individuals and $3,000 for spouses.

 Here is more information about Medicaid asset limits in New York.